 MATERIAL AND METHODS:

 Location of study area is Bhadra Command of Karnataka (Fig. 1) which includes seven taluks coming under the parts of three districts such as Tarikere of Chikkamagaluru district, Shivamogga and Bhadravathi taluks of Shivamogga district and Channagiri, Honnali, Harihara and Davanagere taluks of Davanagere district.
 Gross command area from the project is 162,818 hectares, cultivable command is 121,500 hectares and irrigated command and cropped area is 105,570 hectares.
 For the present study, 145 surface soil samples (0-15 cm depth) were collected from soils under paddy cover of seven taluks.
 After processing, soil samples were subjected for analysis. pH, EC and organic carbon(OC) status of soils were determined by Potentiometric, Conductometric and Walkley-Black’s methods(1934) as described by Jackson(1973).
 Available potassium was estimated by flame photometric method using NN ammonium acetate as an extractant (Jackson, 1973).
 Different forms of K such as water soluble, exchangeable, and non-exchangeable and lattice K were determined by the procedure given by Pratt (1982).
 Total K of soil was determined by digesting the samples with hydrofluoric acid (HF) in closed vessel as per the procedure given by Lim and Jackson (1982) and the concentration of K in the digest was determined by flame photometric method (Jackson, 1973).
-Finally, correlation coefficients (r) were worked out to know the relationship between soil pH, OC, available K and its forms in soils (Sundararaj et al., 1972)
+Finally, correlation coefficients (r) were worked out to know the relationship between soil pH, OC, available K and its forms in soils (Sundararaj 1972)

 RESULTS AND DISCUSSION